-Please note: We will not process the form until we receive your payment ($350.00 CDN, plus taxes).
+Please note: We will not process the form until we receive your payment ($500.00 CDN, plus taxes).
 A payment module is included with the online form.
 You must pay by credit card.
 Consult our refund policy.

 - Arrange to have sent, by the school that issued them, official transcripts (detailed mark sheets) for your legal education.
 DO NOT mail your original law school transcripts or degree certificates to the NCA.
 We do not accept these original documents directly from applicants and are not responsible if they are lost or damaged during shipment.

 - You need to upload an updated outline of your education and work experience (résumé or Curriculum vitae) in the application form

 And, if you are a lawyer, arrange to have sent, an